 While there is clearly a high degree of reliance on the price of timber to drive returns, there are relatively few risks associated with the biological growth and harvesting of the forests which underpin value.
 Remember, however, forestry is one of the most illiquid investments you can make.

 The flexibility available with the timing of harvesting timber is a great safety mechanism not afforded to many other sectors of crop growing which allows the manager more control.

-FIM is a long-established well proven fund manager and investing with them in a large forestry fund mitigates some of the operational and market risks.
+GHAM is a long-established well proven fund manager and investing with them in a large forestry fund mitigates some of the operational and market risks.

 This is a long-term investment with no annual income for over two years.

-- Forestry and renewable energy fund
+- Forestry fund

 - Target raise

-- £50 million
+- £40 million

 - Minimum investment